Azure/azure-dev/cli/azd/docs/manual-pipeline-config.md

 After setting up the authentication strategy for the pipeline, the next step is to tell `azd` about the environment.
 This is also set by using secrets for both GitHub and Azure DevOps.
 You need to set:

-- AZURE_ENV_NAME
+- `AZURE_ENV_NAME`
-- AZURE_LOCATION
+- `AZURE_LOCATION`
-- AZURE_SUBSCRIPTION_ID
+- `AZURE_SUBSCRIPTION_ID`

-If you have run `azd provision` locally, you can get this values by running `azd env get-values`.
+If you have run `azd provision` locally, you can get these values by running `azd env get-values`.

 ## Create Azure DevOps pipeline

 For Azure DevOps, you need to manually create the pipeline by using a yml definition.
-You can follow [this steps](https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser) to learn how to use the existing yml definition.
+You can follow [this these](https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser) to learn how to use the existing yml definition.

 This is not required on GitHub, as the GitHub actions is automatically created as soon as the yml file is pushed into an specific folder.